whisthq/whist/client-applications/desktop/README.md

 ![Electron CI](https://github.com/fractalcomputers/client-applications/workflows/Electron%20CI/badge.svg)

 This folder contains the code for the Fractal desktop applications running on Windows, MacOS and Linux Ubuntu.
-The applications are built cross-platform using ElectronJS.
-This repository contains all the directions for building the applications locally and for publishing them for production.
+The applications are built with cross-platform compatibility using ElectronJS.
+This repository contains all the directions for building the applications locally and for publishing them for production on each of the following OSes:

-Currently supported:

 -   Windows
 -   MacOS
 -   Linux Ubuntu